 It follows on from the PYP (Primary Years Programme) and lays the foundation for the DP (Diploma Programme), but is also a complete programme in its own right.
 Therefore, students are equally able to take the GenikoLykeio programme and sit the Panhellenic exams.

-At Costeas-Geitonas School (CGS), it is offered as a four-year course (ages 12 to 15) and is completed in MYP year 5, i.e. A’ Lykeiou.
+At Costeas-Geitonas School (CGS), it is offered as a four-year course (ages 12 to 15) and is completed in MYP year 5, (A’ Lykeiou/Grade 10).
 Costeas-Geitonas is an authorized IB Middle Years Programme (MYP) World School since January 2014.

 The MYP provides a curriculum framework for students, which is organised around eight subject group areas.
-These are: Language and Literature (Modern Greek at CGS), Mathematics, Individuals and Societies, Sciences, Language Acquisition (English, French or German at CGS), the Arts, Physical and Health Education and Design.
+These are: Language and Literature (Modern Greek at CGS), Mathematics, Individuals and Societies, Sciences, Language Acquisition (English, French, German and Spanish at CGS), Arts, Physical and Health Education and Design.
 Every student studies each of the eight subject groups, which is taught and assessed in accordance with IB MYP guidelines and regulations.

-Moderation occurs in the final year of the programme (MYP 5 – A’ Lykeiou), where teachers send samples of students’ Personal Projects for checking by the IB.
-On the basis of this, school-based MYP Certificates are issued to students after completing the final year.
+Moderation occurs in the final year of the programme (MYP 5 – A’ Lykeiou/Grade 10), where teachers send samples of students’ Personal Projects for checking by the IB.

 Approaches to Learning